-The return air opening may be located on either side of the furnace.
+The return duct may be installed to the back, on the left side or on the right side of the unit.
 Care should be taken not to damage the wires inside, while cutting the opening.
 Install the filter rack supplied with the unit according to the instructions provided with it.
 It is also recommended to install the blower door before handling or moving the unit.
 Refer to Figure 1 for additional details.